-Requirement 1B of Motor Away has the boys making a paper airplane catapult.
+Requirement 1B of Motor Away has the Scouts making a paper airplane catapult.
 The Cub Scouts will also need to predict how far they think their airplane will go using this catapult and why.

-Wolf Elective Adventure Requirement 1B: Make a paper airplane catapult.
+Motor Away Wolf Elective Adventure Requirement 1B: Make a paper airplane catapult.
 Before launching a plane, record how far you believe it will travel and explain what information you used to make this prediction.
 After you make your prediction, launch the plane and measure how far it flies.

 The handbook gives you easy instructions.
 Simply punch a hole in the underside of your paper airplane with a hole punch and thread a rubber band through the hole.